Batoque Extractive Reserve: History

 From the 1970s outsiders began to move into the region around the village.

-In 1989 the community founded an association to combat speculators, and in 1999 became engaged in a bitter struggle against a construction company that wanted to built a massive hotel project in the region.
+In 1989 the community founded an association to combat speculators, and in 1999 became engaged in a bitter struggle against a construction company that wanted to build a massive hotel project in the region.

 In 2000 the Federal Public Ministry (MPF) agreed to start the process for creating a reserve to protect the land.

 The Batoque Extractive Reserve was created by federal decree on 5 June 2003.

 It is administered by the Chico Mendes Institute for Biodiversity Conservation (ICMBio).

 The reserve is classed as IUCN protected area category VI (protected area with sustainable use of natural resources).

 An extractive reserve is an area used by traditional extractive populations whose livelihood is based on extraction, subsistence agriculture and small-scale animal raising.

 Its basic objectives are to protect the livelihoods and culture of these people and to ensure sustainable use of natural resources.

 On 24 August 2004 the Instituto Nacional de Colonização e Reforma Agrária (INCRA: National Institute for Colonization and Agrarian Reform) recognised the reserve as supporting 230 families of small rural producers, who would qualify for PRONAF support.

 The deliberative council was created on 24 May 2012.

 On 29 February 2016 a profile of the beneficiary families was published as a basis for discussion of scenarios.